tkhq/docs/docs/getting-started/Quickstart.md

   style={{ width: 940 }}
 />

-You'll want to save this somewhere in your code, as you'll need it to make requests to the Turnkey API.
+You'll want to reference this in your code or as an environment variable, as you'll need it to make requests to the Turnkey API.

 ```javascript
 const TURNKEY_ORGANIZATION_ID = "<Your Org ID>";